Why study Education and Special Educational Needs at Liverpool John Moores University?

 This module enables you to explore and build your understanding of key concepts and issues relating to your personal motivation to the study and practice of inclusion and disability.
 It will develop and enhance the skills necessary for undertaking independent learning and study in higher education.
 It will also include opportunities for the development of research/researcher knowledge and skills, and introduces issues relating to disability, special educational needs and inclusion.

-The module aims to provide you with knowledge and understanding of the differing educational provision for people with special educational needs/disabilities and the role of the Special Educational Needs Coordinator (SENCO).
+This module aims to provide students with knowledge and understanding of the differing educational provision for those with SEND, in addition to exploring the role of the SENDCo and other key professionals, with a key emphasis on inclusive practice.

 Research Approaches and Methods